Chavithra/degiro-connector/README.md

 }
 ```

-### Prevent the timout
+**REFRESH TIMEOUT**

 As mentioned before, the timeout will be reset after each call to the `TradingAPI`.
 This provides the opportunity to make a periodic function call, for example every 10 minutes to [`get_update()`](#51-how-to-retrieve-pending-orders-).

 However, this might interfere with your other logic and might not be robust over time when DeGiro decides to decrease the timeout on their server.

 Therefor it's strongly recommended to always incorporate the exception handling for `TimeoutError` as indicated in the example above.

-### Change the timeout period
+**CHANGE PERIOD**

 It's possible to change the timeout period while creating the `TradingAPI`.
 Just add a `ModelConnection` object for parameter `connection_storage`:
 ```python
 # SETUP TRADING API